 \section{Abstract}

 Let $k$ be a positive integer.
-In this paper, using the modular approach, we prove that if $k\equiv 0 \pmod{4}$, $30< k<724$ and $2k-1$ is an odd prime power, then the equation $(*)$ $x^2+(2k-1)^y=k^z$ has only one positive integer solution $(x,y,z)=(k-1,1,2)$.
-The above results solve some difficult cases of Terai's conecture concerning the equation $(*)$.
+In this paper, using the modular approach, we prove that if $k\equiv 0 \pmod{4}$, $30< k<724$ and $2k-1$ is an odd prime power, then under the GRH, the equation $x^2+(2k-1)^y=k^z$ has only one positive integer solution $(x,y,z)=(k-1,1,2)$.
+The above results solve some difficult cases of Terai's conecture concerning this equation.